4.1.8 Care percentage decisions

 If the Registrar is satisfied that special circumstances do exist and the application for review should be considered to have been made within time, then the Registrar will determine that the Secretary's review decision will have effect for child support purposes from the date of effect of the original care percentage decision (CSRC Act section 110Y(3)).

 If the Registrar considers a determination should be made under CSRC Act section 110Y(3) and decides to make a determination, or if the Registrar decides not to make a determination, the Registrar must provide written notice of the decision to the persons affected by the decision (CSRC Act section 110Y(4)).
-A person dissatisfied with the Registrar's decision, which determines the date of effect of the varied or substituted care percentage decision, may apply for an AAT first review of that decision (CSRC Act section 89, item 4).
+A person dissatisfied with the Registrar's decision, which determines the date of effect of the varied or substituted care percentage decision, may apply for an ART review of that decision (CSRC Act section 89(1) item 4).

-AAT first review of care percentage objection decisions
+ART review of care percentage objection decisions

-AAT second review of care percentage decision
+ART second review of care percentage decision